Announcing our Precision Reference Headphone Amplifier - a USB Dongle

 2. What is time domain optimized up-sampling filter?

 We optimize the up-sampling filter in the DAC so that we produce minimum ringing and maintain group delay at best effort.
 This improves the spatial reproduction of the sound stage.
-Of course nothing comes for free.
-This is at the expense of elevated noise out of the audible band.
-So we prioritize sounding on the human side than the noise on the instrument measurement side.
+This is at the expense of elevated noise out of the audible band, but at level below human's perception.
+The elevated noise is measurable on test equipment, but not only below human's hearing perception level, and also above the frequency range.

 3. Why is Mac OS limited to DSD128?